 - Low-quality string

 This type of bow comes in a complete package that includes a bowstring, rug rest, and a hunting bow.
-This is an ideal bow for those who are looking for high-quality shooting performance at an affordable price.
+It is an ideal bow for those who are looking for high-quality shooting performance at an affordable price.

 - Lightweight and durable